Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Migration Costs

-\subsection{Migration Costs}
+\section{Migration Costs}

 We evaluate how migration costs affect both the degree and speed of geographical centralization.
-Using the homogeneous setup in \Cref{sec:homo_setup}, we vary the cost from $0$ to $0.003$; at the upper end of this range, the cost eliminates over $70\%$ of the typical marginal relocation gain in both \SSP\ and \MSP\ (see \Cref{fig:profit-gap-cdf}).
+Using the baseline configuration in \Cref{sec:baseline} (homogeneous validators and information sources), we vary the cost from $0$ to $0.003$; at the upper end of this range, the cost removes over $70\%$ of the typical marginal relocation gain in both the local and external block-building paradigms (see \Cref{fig:profit-gap-cdf}).
 As shown in \Cref{fig:cost-metrics}, higher costs predictably dampen validator mobility and mitigate centralization.
-The effect is consistently stronger under \SSP\ than \MSP, reflecting the mechanism in \Cref{sec:homo_setup}, Takeaway~1: in \MSP, location directly shifts marginal value via multi-source aggregation, sustaining stronger incentives to co-locate even when migration is costly.
+This migration-suppressing effect is consistently stronger under the external block-building paradigm than under the local block-building paradigm, reflecting \Cref{sec:baseline}: under the local block-building paradigm, location directly shifts marginal value via multi-source aggregation, sustaining stronger incentives to co-locate even when migration is costly.